College Emergency Procedures

 Upon arriving at the school, it is important to STAY CALM and follow these directions:

 - CHECK-IN signs will be posted.
 The exact location of the CHECK-IN area will be determined post event.
 It will be established in a place deemed to be both safe and accessible.
 Follow signs or instructions to the CHECK-IN area.
-DO NOT GO TO YOUR STUDENT’S CLASSROOOM or enter any buildings.
+DO NOT GO TO YOUR CHILD’S CLASSROOOM or enter any buildings.

 - At CHECK-IN, you will be asked to show identification to verify you are either a parent or emergency contact as listed in our database.
 Students WILL NOT be released to people who are not on our database.